-My thought: Who would these people who had cell phones, long before cell phones existed, have been talking to?
+My thought: Who would these people that had cell phones, long before cell phones existed, have been talking to?

 There are some other good stories on that page.
 Some are ridiculous and others are fun to lightly contemplate.
 I’m not a nutter, don’t worry.
 But I love thinking about it.

 And in the meantime, until someone clears it all up for me, I will continue to enjoy good time travel books.

 I am, for instance, a fan of Diana Gabaldon’s Outlander series of books.
 A friend and I were talking about these books today.
 If you aren’t familiar with the series, it starts when a 20th-century English woman leans against an ancient Scottish stone circle and passes out.
 When she awakens, she sees what she thinks are period actors around her—but it turns out she’s traveled two hundred years into the past.
 Gabaldon is a great storyteller and the books are also wonderful novels of historical fiction.
 Very fun to read (or listen to.
 The audiobooks in that series have a great reader).

 My daughter and I thoroughly enjoyed reading aloud Madeleine L’Engle’s A Wrinkle In Time before bed; I remember this book fondly from my own childhood.
 Now we are working through its sequels (we’re listening to A Swiftly Tilting Planet in the car right now).
 Those are great time travel books for kids.